cityofaustin/innovation/pages/join/content-strategist.md

 ---
 ## Overview

-This position will join the City of Austin Bloomberg Philanthropies-funded Innovation Team (i-Team).
+This position will be the content strategy lead for the City of Austin's Bloomberg Philanthropies-funded Innovation Team (i-Team).
 The i-Team is the City of Austin’s incubator for solving complex social problems.
 Our first year focused on researching and designing solutions for homelessness.
 [See info here](https://www.bloomberg.org/program/government-innovation/innovation-teams/).

-This position will be the content strategy lead for the i-Team.
-This person will provide content concepts in a variety of media formats; work with the office’s service designer to prototype content solutions for City of Austin services; and identify/model content to enhance accessibility of City of Austin services and programs, to create better in-person transactions and better outcomes for residents.
+As the i-Team's content strategy lead, this person will provide content concepts in a variety of media formats; work with the office’s service designer to prototype content solutions for City of Austin services; and identify/model content to enhance accessibility of City of Austin services and programs, to create better in-person transactions and better outcomes for residents.

 This position is grant funded.